jaalto/project--shell-script-performance-and-portability/README.md

   picking lines inside loop with `contine` or `if...fi`.

-- It is faster to Read file into memory as a
-  STRING and use bash regexp tests on STRING.
-  This is much more efficient than calling external `grep(1)`.
+- It is faster to read a file into memory as a string and use Bash regular expression tests on that string.
+This is much more efficient than calling the external `grep(1)` command.

 TODO:

 # MODERATE PERFORMANCE GAINS

-- To split a string into an array, use `eval`, which is much faster than the here-string.
-The reason is probably that `<<<` uses a temporary file, whereas `eval` operates entirely in memory.
+- To split a string into an array, use `eval`, which is much faster than using a here-string.
+  This is likely because `<<<` uses a temporary file, whereas `eval` operates entirely in memory.